KevinJChen/MCSemanticSegmentation/docs/status.md

 We set the agent in `Spectator` mode through XML element `<AgentSection mode="Spectator">` so the agent doesn't appear in the recordings throughout the exploration.
 We randomly place the agent anywhere it can stand for a period so the recorder could capture the view.
 At each sampled position in the world, we scan the surround block types to determine if the agent can stand and a visible surface.

 ####   Generating the player screen images and ground truths
 We use [MissionRecordSpec.recordMP4(TimestampedVideoFrame.FrameType, frames_per_second, bit_rate)](https://microsoft.github.io/malmo/0.30.0/Documentation/structmalmo_1_1_mission_record_spec.html#abb9a25b0709327867295d2ce21d8b086) to request that screen player video be recorded.
-Using the following `FrameType`'s lets us record the original version and "near" groundtruth version of the videos:
+Using the following `FrameType`'s lets us record the original version and "near" ground truth version of the videos:

 ***FrameType=VIDEO: Original version***
-<iframe width="560" height="315" src="https://youtu.be/DWryONNKgQ0" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/DWryONNKgQ0" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-***FrameType=COLOUR_MAP: Groundtruth version***
+***FrameType=COLOUR_MAP: Ground truth version***
-<iframe width="560" height="315" src="https://youtu.be/hgak0LM6nwE" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/hgak0LM6nwE" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-We then use Python package `cv2` to extract and pair up image frames from these videos.
-Finally, we put "near" groundtruth image frames through a K-Means model to make them groundtruth.
-The reason they are "near" groundtruth is Minecraft uses many similar colors to represent the same entity class.
+We then use package `cv2` to extract and pair up image frames from these videos.
+Minecraft uses many similar colors to represent the same entity class.
 For example, colors `#2e2b00` and `#2d2c00` are associated with class **`dirt`**.
-Minecraft generates 1.32 million colors but we only have 180 classes in the world.
-Our goal is to have a have one-to-one mapping color mask to entity class, i.e. 180 colors to 180 classes.
+That leads to 1.32 million colors mapping 180 classes in the world.
+Our goal is to have a have one-to-one mapping color mask to entity class.
+We achieve this by using package [python-colormath](https://python-colormath.readthedocs.io/en/latest/color_objects.html).

 ![](./images/original.png)
 *original frame*

 ![](./images/colormap.png)
-*groundtruth frame*
+*ground truth frame*

 ![](./images/first_attempt.png)